BenjaminBurton/Networking-ConceptsAndTechnologies/networkArchitecturalDesign/README.md

 Request made from PC will immediately hit a firewall filtering the traffic to be passed on to a load balancer which will decide which server should handle the request.
-It does this by by following predefined Algorithms sending traffic to the server with the fewest active connections.
+It does this by following predefined Algorithms sending traffic to the server with the fewest active connections.
 This allows us to have Scalibilty && High Availability
 ```